helm/helm/docs/developers.md

 ### Man pages

 Man pages and Markdown documentation are already pre-built in `docs/`.
-You may regenerate documentation using `make docs`.

 To expose the Helm man pages to your `man` client, you can put the files in your `$MANPATH`: